rollthecloudinc/spearhead-docs/README.md

 ## SEO Friendly

 Spearhead Docs pages are pre-rendered on the server as HTML.
 Initial page loads include the physical HTML right on the page.
 Subsequent page changes run completely in the browser without additional network requests.
+The data used to generate pages is compiled directly into the source code to neautralize network traffic during a continuous reading session.

 ## High Availability Low Latency